Camera and Sonar Board Installation

 POWER MUST BE COMPLETELY OFF FOR THE CAMERA INSTALLATION

 Notice that in both orientations that the cable was routed through the slots in the metal bracket.
 The camera is screwed to fixed standoffs using M2 screws 3 or 4mm in length.
 The white side of the flat cable is towards the top of the board and below there is a blue piece of tape on the cable.
 The cable must be inserted as shown in order to properly connect the camera.
+Make sure the cable goes all the way in as it can seem to be in but not fully making contact.

 The Magni software must be configured to set usage of any camera mounting other than the forward configuration.
 If